 1. Determine your family’s necessary expenses

 Do you really need five streaming service subscriptions?
 How often should your family go out for dinner?
-Take a moment to write down your family’s regular expenses, including your bills and loans.
+Take a moment to write down your family’s regular expenses and daily spending, including your bills and loans.

 Then, consider your family’s needs and determine if you can eliminate unnecessary and wasteful expenses for your family.
 You’d be surprised where you can find savings!
 This might mean cooking at home more often, using the air conditioner less often, or even taking the bus to work instead of driving.